teckel12/LuaTelemetry/README.md

 1. With battery connected and **after GPS fix** [discover telemetry sensors](https://www.youtube.com/watch?v=n09q26Gh858) so all telemetry sensors are discovered
 2. Telemetry distance sensor name must be changed from `0420` to `Dist`
 3. `Dist`, `Alt`, `GAlt` & `Gspd` sensors can be changed from meters/kmh to feet/mph
-4. **Don't** change `Tmp1` or `Tmp2` from celsius to fahrenheit!
+4. **Don't** change `Tmp1` or `Tmp2` from Celsius to Fahrenheit!
 They're not really temperatures but used for flight modes and GPS information

 #### INAV Lua Telemetry Screen Setup